IBM-Bluemix-Docs/knowledge-studio/troubleshooting.md

 If you have been invited to someone's instance of {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} to serve as a human annotator, you likely received an email invitation.
 First, you must register with {{site.data.keyword.IBM_notm}} if you do not have {{site.data.keyword.IBM_notm}} registration credentials already.
 Once you register with {{site.data.keyword.IBM_notm}} and accept the invitation, you are given access to the instance.
 However, after you are given access and before you can start to annotate documents, the administrator or a project manager of the instance must add you to a project and assign an annotation task to you.
 It is not until after you have been assigned a task that you can perform any actions in the {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} instance.
 To annotate documents, use the Ground Truth Editor.
 Use a Google Chrome browser for the best performance.

 For help using the Ground Truth Editor, see the [User Guide: Ground Truth Editor](/docs/services/knowledge-studio/user-guide.html).

+## Can't create a free account
+{: #wks_ts_free}

+### Problem

+You try to create a free account and see the error message, `Error 331: We are unable to process your request.
+Please try again later or contact the {{site.data.keyword.IBM_notm}} Helpdesk.`

+### Causes

+{{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} does not permit more than one free account per organization.

+### Resolving the problem

+Create an account that is not included in the organization.

+If you need to use your current account for the free trial and your user account is associated with a paid account, you can submit a support ticket.
+For more information, see [Contacting {{site.data.keyword.IBM_notm}} Support](/docs/services/knowledge-studio/troubleshooting.html#ts_contactingibmsupport).

+If you need to use your current account for the free trial and your user account isn't associated with a paid account, post your issue to [{{site.data.keyword.IBM_notm}} developerWorks Answers](https://developer.ibm.com/answers/topics/wks/), making sure to tag the question, **WKS**.

 ## AlchemyLanguage model issues
 {: #wks_ts_deployed_model_deleted}